-When I first visited Kristin Baker’s studio it looked like an automobile-repair shop—not the kind where a grease monkey might change the oil of your Toyota, but where serious men in white coats would be fine-tuning a Ferrari.
+Kristin Baker’s studio looked like an automobile repair shop, not the kind where a grease monkey might change the oil on your Toyota, but the place where serious men in white coats would be fine-tuning a Ferrari.
 The studio was spotless, with tools neatly displayed in red Snap-On cabinets and paints stacked according to color.
 The body of a racing car, plastered with advertising logos, hung above a computer station.
-Dozens of photographs of race cars and racetracks were displayed above the drafting table.
+Dozens of photographs of racecars and racetracks were displayed above the drafting table.

-On the walls were paintings of speeding race cars, explosive car crashes, and vast grandstands.
-All of Baker’s materials are from the province of the high-tech auto body shop.
-There are no tubes of oil paint and no canvas.
-The works are made with plastic paints on sheets of PVC bolted to a metal backing.
-The colors are those of Formula One car bodies and racing safety gear.
-The materials and the painting process are integrated with the subject.
+On the walls there were paintings of speeding racecars, explosive car crashes, and vast grandstands.
+All of Baker’s materials were from the province of the high tech auto body shop.
+There were no tubes of oil paint and no canvas.
+The works were made with plastic paints on sheets of PVC bolted to a metal backing.
+The colors were those of Formula One car bodies and racing safety gear.
+The materials and the painting process were integrated with the subject.

-On an opposite wall hung photographs of the mega billboards on giant metal posts that float above the Long Island Expressway.
+On an opposite wall, there were photographs of the mega billboards on giant metal posts that floated above the Long Island Expressway.
 Baker was especially inspired by the blank ones.
 There were also images of her own giant wall paintings of these looming empty billboards.
-This is her version of the contemporary landscape.
+This was her version of the contemporary landscape.

 18 Wooster Street